patidar622/student_performance_prediction/README.md

 When no grade knowledge is known, `School` and `Absences` capture most of the predictive basis.
 As grade knowledge becomes available, `G1` and `G2` scores alone are enough to achieve over 90% accuracy.
 I experimentally discovered that the model performs best when it uses only 2 features at a time for each experiment.

 The model is a linear support vector machine with a regularization factor of 100.
-This model performed the best when compared to other models, such as naive bayes, logistic regression, decision tree and random forest classifiers.
+This model performed the best when compared to other models, such as naive bayes, decision tree and random forest classifiers.

 ## Results ##